rrchoir/11ty-rrchoir/songs/we_shall_not_be_moved.md

   from the days of slavery.
 It eventually appeared in hymnals as "I Shall Not Be Moved".
-During the labor movements of the 1940s and 50s, it was changed to "We Shall Not Be Moved" and used this way, with changing verses, in many protest movement worldwide to the present.
+During the labor movements of the 1940s and 50s, it was changed to "We Shall Not Be Moved" and used this way, with changing verses, in many protest movements worldwide to the present.
 resources:
   - url: https://balladofamerica.org/we-shall-not-be-moved/
     text: "We Shall Not Be Moved: About the Song"